phildougherty/qwen2.5-VL-inference-openai/README.md

 ## Acknowledgments

-- Qwen team for the base model
+- DeepSeek team for the base model
 - FastAPI for the web framework
 - Transformers library for model handling